-- The Open Berkeley site owner alerts Web Platform Services (email@example.com) that they are ready to go live at least two weeks before the proposed go-live date.
+- The Open Berkeley site owner alerts Web Platform Services (firstname.lastname@example.org) that they are ready to go live at least three weeks (effective 7/1/22) before the proposed go-live date.

 - Web Platform Services will submit the Socreg form for offsite hosting and coordinate with the campus DNS (Domain Name System) Administrator, specifying the proposed go-live date.

 - When submitting the form, Web Platform Services will need to the name of a "Resource Proprietor" (site owner).
 The Socreg team requests that the Resource Proprietor is a "Berkeley Campus Administrative Official (e.g. Dean, Director, PI, MSO, or other responsible individual to whom financial, administrative or management responsibilities for your area have been delegated) to sponsor your activity."
 The Open Berkeley site owner will let Web Platform Services know who is the appropriate individual to serve as Resource Proprietor.

 - The Resource Proprietor will need to reply to an email sent from Socreg asking to accept the terms and conditions.

 - Once the Socreg team receives the reply and approves the request to host the website offsite on Pantheon, the request will be passed to the campus DNS Administrator and added to their queue.

 - The content freeze will begin 24 hours before the go-live date.